paaduka32/Exoplanet_Habitability/README.md

 ## Overview

-This project explores the factors influencing the habitability of exoplanets by testing various hypotheses related to planetary properties, orbital mechanics, and stellar influences.
-The analysis uses observational data and statistical methods to evaluate key relationships affecting the potential for life on exoplanets.
+This project was developed as part of the "Stellar Analysis" event organized by IIT-BHU, focusing on evaluating the factors influencing exoplanet habitability.
+The analysis aimed to test key hypotheses related to planetary mass, radius, atmospheric retention, and stellar influences to determine their impact on habitability.

+Our findings were presented in a detailed study, and Vibhashree's analysis was recognized as the winning presentation in the competition.
+The project uses observational data, statistical modeling, and a Dash-based interactive dashboard to visualize results effectively.

 ## Hypotheses Tested